 Program Admission Dates: Summer, Fall, Winter, Spring

-The Direct Transfer Agreement (DTA) Associate Degree in Biology at Lake Washington Institute of Technology (LWTech) prepares students to transfer to a four-year university and complete bachelor’s degree majors in Biology, in other life sciences, or in many health-related fields.
-LWTech’s Biology DTA is part of an agreement between baccalaureate institutions offering bachelor’s degrees in Biology or related fields and the community and technical college system.
-Baccalaureate institutions party to this degree program include Central Washington University (CWU); Eastern Washington University (EWU); The Evergreen State College; University of Washington Seattle, Washington State University Pullman; Western Washington University (WWU); Saint Martin’s University; Seattle University; and Whitworth University.
-This agreement meets all the requirements of Washington’s Direct Transfer Agreement degree program.
+The Associate in Biology DTA/MRP degree prepares students to transfer to a four-year university and complete bachelor’s degree majors in Biology, in other life sciences, or in health-related fields.
+This agreement is with Baccalaureate Institutions (BIs) offering bachelor’s degrees in Biology or related fields and the community and technical college system.
+BIs that are party to this agreement include Central Washington University; Eastern Washington University; The Evergreen State College; University of Washington Seattle, Washington State University Pullman; Western Washington University; Saint Martin’s University; Seattle University; and Whitworth University.

 Biology DTA/MRP graduates will: